Western law

-Western law comprises the legal traditions of Western culture, with roots in Roman law and canon law.
-As Western culture shares a Graeco-Roman Classical and Renaissance cultural influence, so do its legal systems.
+Western law comprises the laws, jurisprudence, legal traditions, systems, norms, and culture of Western Civilization and Western countries, primarily with roots in Roman law, Germanic law, Biblical and Mosaic Law, and Canon Law, but encompassing many other subtypes and influences throughout Western History.
+As Western culture shares Graeco-Roman Classical, Christian, Medieval, and Renaissance cultural influences, so do its legal systems.
+Primary sub-categories include Biblical Law, Mosaic Law, Canon Law, Ancient Greek law, Roman Law, Germanic Law (Including Continental Germanic, Anglo-Saxon, and Old Norse laws, as well as some additional kinds) Celtic Law, Byzantine Law, Feudal Law, Common Law, Civil Law, Rus' Law, and Socialist Law, among several others, all of which have been influential upon the West itself, upon one another, and upon the entire world (particularly through Imperialism, Colonialism, the Pax Americana, and the Cold War via Westernization, Europeanization, Americanization, Russification, Christianization, and Sovietization) to varying degrees.
+They were moderately influenced in their initial development by the legal systems, such as Cuneiform Law, of the Ancient Near East, and share deep Biblical inheritance with Jewish Law.

 History

-The rediscovery of the Justinian Code in the early 10th century rekindled a passion for the discipline of law, initially shared across many of the re-forming boundaries between East and West.
-Eventually, it was only in the Catholic or Frankish west that Roman law became the foundation of all legal concepts and systems.
-Its influence can be traced to this day in all Western legal systems, although differing in kind and degree between the common (Anglo-American) and the civil (continental European) legal traditions.
+The rediscovery of the Corpus Iuris Civilis (known by synecdoche as the Code of Justinian), a compilation and codification of Roman law, in the early 10th century rekindled a passion in Europe for the discipline of law, initially shared across many of the re-forming boundaries between Eastern and Western Europe (an internal division not to be confused with the broader East-West dichotomy).
+Eventually, it was only in the Roman Catholic, Latin, or Frankish west that Roman law became the foundation of all legal concepts and systems.
+Its influence can be traced to this day in all Western legal systems, although differing in kind and degree between the common (Anglophone) and the civil (continental European and Latin American) legal traditions.

-The study of canon law, the legal system of the Catholic Church, fused with that of Roman law to form the basis for the refounding of Western legal scholarship.
+The study of canon law, the legal system of the Catholic Church, fused with that of Roman law to form the basis for the refounding of Western legal scholarship, epitomized by the phrase “Ecclesia vivit lege Romana” (“The Church lives by Roman law”).
 It was the first modern Western legal system and is the oldest continuously functioning legal system in the West.
 Its principles of civil rights, equality before the law, equality of women, procedural justice, and democracy as the ideal form of society formed the basis of modern Western culture.